mdolab/pygeo/doc/advanced_ffd.rst

 This only works "in plane", i.e. ``scale_`` cannot move the control section and any scaling operation perpendicular to its plane will be ineffective.

 The two arguments to the callback are ``val`` (the design variable value, which can be a scalar or an array), and ``geo`` which is always an instance of :class:`.DVGeometry`.
-Once we have a defined callback function, we can use the :meth:`.DVGeometry.addGlobalDV` method to create it as a design variable, as illustrated in the code snippet below.
+Once we have a defined callback function, we can use the :meth:`addGlobalDV <.DVGeometry.addGlobalDV>` method to create it as a design variable, as illustrated in the code snippet below.
 The parameters ``lower``, ``upper``, and ``scale`` are used in the optimization process (more detail can be found in the :doc:`MACH-Aero tutorial <mach-aero:index>` but is not necessary to understand this tutorial).
 The optimizer can now apply a twist distribution to the wing.